 |A/B Testing Cons||Usability Testing Pros|

 Second.
 A/B testing provides the quantitative side of UX data, and usability testing provides the qualitative side.
-The quantitative ‘what’ of user experience choices your website and app visitors make is the A/B data is augmented with the ‘why’ for those choices coming from qualitative usability testing data.
+The quantitative ‘what’ of user experience choices your website and app visitors make is augmented with the ‘why’ for those choices, which comes from qualitative usability testing data.

 Third.
 A/B Testing coupled with usability testing provides an end-to-end view into the user experience of your website or app.
 By coupling the data, you have a much clearer picture of the engagement happening in your site or app.
 You also will have the data to know how to impact and improve on that engagement.
 Finally, you’ll have the data to evaluate your results and move forward with your next set of testing and optimization.

 The benefits of combining A/B testing with usability testing are many and include:

 - Complete quantitative and qualitative data for more informed decision making

 - Comprehensive view into the user experience of your app or website

 - Ability to use data to predict what additional tests can increase engagement